simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 }
 ```

-To see an example of structure usage check out [Tac](https://github.com/simone-lungarella/the-bloody-way-to-c/blob/master/programs/tac.c).
+Structures can be defined as part of the same or other structures.
+To see an example of structure usage, check out [Tac](https://github.com/simone-lungarella/the-bloody-way-to-c/blob/master/programs/tac.c).

 ## Memory management
 Structures, by default, guarantee that each member is stored in a memory address multiple of its size.
 This means that field order has an impact on memory usage.
 For example, a structure having three fields: `int, char, int` will make use of 12 bytes by adding a 3-bytes padding after the char.